 Yes, you heard right.
 Cheese fondue is perhaps not a Egyptian classic but one to try nevertheless.
 This cheesy masterpiece is unique to a restaurant in Alexandria by the name of Alban Swissra and won’t have trouble blowing you away.
 The restaurant uses rumi cheese (a popular Egyptian cheese) and adds pastrami, sausage, minced meat, chicken and much more.
 The dish is then paired with crunchy Egyptian bread and voila!
 This is perfect for cheese lovers or anyone with adventurous tastebuds.

 Baqlawa, sometimes called baklawa, is a popular desert in Egypt.
 The golden, flaky treat is usually filled with chopped nuts and drizzled with syrup or honey.
 The baqlawa can be found in patisseries across Egypt or served in restaurants.

-Basbousa is a popular desert treat that originates from Egypt.
+Basbousa is a popular dessert treat that originates from Egypt.
 The cake is sometimes referred to as semolina cake due to its semolina batter and is usually served in a diamond or square shape.
-Sticky, sweet and full of citrus flavour, this soft cake can be eaten either cold or warm.
+Sticky, sweet and full of citrus flavour, this soft cake can be either cold or warm.